rspendl/tezedge/light_node/README.md

 ```

 ### Number of ffi calls
-Number of ffi calls, after which will be Ocaml garbage collector called
+Number of ffi calls, after which the Ocaml garbage collector will be called.
 ```
 --ffi-calls-gc-treshold <NUM>
 ```

 ### Bootstrap DNS lookup
-Disables DNS lookup to get peers to bootstrap the network from.
+Disables DNS lookup to get peers to bootstrap from the network.
 Default: false
 ```
 --disable-bootstrap-lookup
 ```
 ### Mempool
-Enable or disable mempool
+Enable or disable mempool.
 ```
 --disable-mempool
 ```

 ### Private node mode
 Enable or disable the private node.
-Use peers to set the IP addresses of the peers you want to connect to
+Use peers to set the IP addresses of the peers you want to connect to.
 ```
 --private-node
 ```